-A hand of China Poker plays out as follows:
+A hand of Chinese Poker is made up of three simple parts and plays out as follows:

 Now each player uses his 13 cards to build three poker hands:

-You may distribute the cards any way you like as long as you follow this rule:
+Players can distribute their cards any way they like as long as they follow these two rules:

-For example, if you put a straight in the Back hand, you can't put a flush in the Middle hand.
+For example: if you put a straight in your Back Hand you can't put a flush in your Middle Hand.

 Points are distributed according to a pre-defined system.
 There are several popular scoring systems.

-For example,assume you win the Back and Middle hands but lose the Front hand.
-You win one point for Back and one point for Middle, but you lose one point for Front and your total score is plus one point.
+For example: You win the Back and Middle Hands but lose the Front Hand.
+You win 1 point for Back and 1 point for Middle but you lose 1 point for Front.
+So your total score is +1 point.

 Now scooping gets really, really interesting.
 You should be much more willing to lose single hands while trying to scoop the whole shebang.

-The Action Poker Network, one of the few online poker networks to offer Chinese Poker, has defined two different scoring systems, Western and Eastern.
+The Action Poker Network, for example, was one of the few online poker networks that offered Chinese Poker and had two different scoring systems:

 The Eastern system is a standard scoring system with a few special hands added:

-Action Poker also allows special hands called clean sweeps.
-They give the following bonuses:
+Action Poker also allowed special hands called clean sweeps.
+They gave the following bonuses:

 Usually each point is given a monetary value before the game starts.
 Some people may play for 10c per point while some high rollers have been known to play for as much as $1,000 a point.

-China Poker comes in many shapes, combining a range of special rules.
-Basically it's up the to players in each game to agree on the rules before the game starts.
+Chinese Poker comes in many shapes and forms and can combine a range of special rules.
+Basically it's up to the players in each Chinese Poker game to agree to the specific rules they'll play with before the game starts.

 Sometimes you're allowed to surrender your hand before the showdown.
 Surrendering is typically more expensive than losing two of three hands but cheaper than being scooped.

-If a hand is not valid for some reason, that player may have to pay each remaining opponent some predefined amount, for example the amount he would pay if that player had scooped.
+If a hand is not valid for some reason (eg. the Middle Hand is higher than the Back hand) that player may have to pay each remaining opponent some predefined amount.
+A common example is the player has to pay the amount he would pay if the other player had scooped.

-The Middle hand is played low, meaning the lowest ranking poker hand wins.
-Aces are high, straights and flushes count against the low hand.
+In this variation the Middle hand is played low, meaning the lowest ranking poker hand wins (much like Razz or 2-7 Lowball).
+Aces are high and straights and flushes count against the low hand.